Holy well: Modern revival

 In a sense, the restoration of holy wells began almost as soon as they were in decline, as a number became the subject of antiquarian interest and some were turned into garden features and put to other decorative uses.
 However, in more modern times wells have been restored as an expression of interest in the past, sometimes from romantic or religious motives, but mostly as a statement of continuity with the history of a particular community.
 A good example is St Osyth's Well at Bierton (Buckinghamshire), 'restored' (and in the process rebuilt completely) by the Parish Council as part of a project marking Millennium Year in 2000.

 The most active holy wells in Britain are those linked to Christian pilgrimages, at Walsingham, Fernyhalgh (Lancashire) and Holywell (Wales), or popular tourist sites (Bath, Somerset).
-The Chalice Well at Glastonbury (Somerset) is at the centre of a Neopagan- and New Age-orientated spirituality and retreat centre.
+The Chalice Well at Glastonbury (Somerset) is at the centre of a modern pagan- and New Age-orientated spirituality and retreat centre.
 Other wells, however, are often visited on an informal basis for religious or sightseeing reasons.
 New forms of holy well reverence continue to emerge now and again, notoriously the so-called Well of the Triple Goddess at Minster-in-Sheppey (Kent).
 In 2001 Channel 4's archaeological television programme Time Team was responsible for exposing the infamous archaeological fraud of Llygadwy, a site which included an alleged holy well.

 Historiographically, the publication of Janet and Colin Bord's Sacred Waters (1985) was influential in reviving interest in the history and folklore of holy wells in Britain.
 The same year saw the foundation of the journal Source by Mark Valentine.
-Attempts to maintain a regular journal for the study of holy wells have been erratic (Source enjoyed two runs from 1985 to 1989 and 1994 to 1998, and the web-based Living Spring has had only two issues to date) but postings on websites such as The Megalithic Portal show that there is still much interest in this category of ancient site.
-Some works of fiction have added to this modern interest.
-One of the most well known being The Holy Well (2007) by novelist and contemporary folksinger Colin Macpherson, who also recorded a song by the same name in 2013.
+Attempts to maintain a regular journal for the study of holy wells have been erratic (Source enjoyed two runs from 1985 to 1989 and 1994 to 1998, and the web-based Living Spring has had only two issues to date).

 Preservation

-Often unmarked on maps and undistinguished by archaeological features, holy wells are a uniquely vulnerable category of ancient site.
-They continue to be lost to farming, drainage work, development or neglect.
-Recent instances include:
+Often unmarked on maps and undistinguished by archaeological features, holy wells are a potentially vulnerable category of ancient site.
+Some example have been lost to farming, drainage work, development or neglect.
+Some examples include: